ehwest/mdn_qms/SOP_Standard_Operating_Procedures/README.md

 This collection of documents in the folder "SOP" for Standard Operating Procedures is intended to convey normative practices followed by Medical Data Networks LLC.

+The name of each file in this folder is intended to convey the subject matter within the QMS as a whole.
+The numbering scheme and the ordering of these files is NOT intended to represent anything more than a convenient tool for reference purposes.

 ## References

 1. [21 CFR 820](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/CFRSearch.cfm?CFRPart=820&amp;showFR=1&amp;subpartNode=21:8.0.1.1.12.13)